6 Reasons to Use a Nanny Agency

 You need to start thinking about things like state labor laws, unemployment and overtime -- all which you may know nothing about.If you pay your nanny or sitter over $1800 a year, you're also responsible for paying employment taxes.

 You need to make important decisions about health insurance, other benefits, salaries, performance reviews and other critical matters.
-Care.com has lots of helpful articles on these topics and has partnered with a household payroll and tax service called Breedlove and Associates, which can handle all of your nanny tax questions and preparation.
+Care.com has lots of helpful articles on these topics and has a household payroll and tax service called Care.com HomePay, managed by Breedlove, which can handle all of your nanny tax questions and preparation.
 (They even offer free phone consultations!)
 But a nanny agency can also hold your hand and guide you through the maze.

 "A nanny agency will have you working with a placement counselor who will step you through the whole process of interviewing and negotiating employment agreements," says Radell.